 The remainder of the paper is organized as follows.
-In Section \ref{section2}, we describe a parametric view of non-local two-step denoisers \cite{BM3D, nlbayes, nlridge} and verify the second stage limitation.
-In Section \ref{section3}, we introduce a generalization by iteration of these denoisers and propose a progressive scheme to approximate the optimal parameters in a unsupervised manner when considering linear combinations of similar patches.
-In Section \ref{section4}, leveraging some techniques with inspiration from deep-learning, we show how to derive an initial pilot, and study its influence on the final result.
-Finally, in Section \ref{section5}, experimental results on popular datasets, either artificially noisy or real-world data, demonstrate that our method improves significantly the original version \cite{nlridge}.
-In particular, the resulting algorithm outperforms the unsupervised deep-learning-based techniques and compares favorably with the very best method \cite{WNNM} while being much faster at execution.
+In Section \ref{section2}, we describe a parametric view of non-local two-step denoisers \cite{BM3D, nlbayes, nlridge} and confirm the second stage limitation.
+In Section \ref{section3}, we introduce a novel chaining technique of the aforementioned denoisers.
+Our progressive scheme approximates the optimal parameters in a self-supervised manner when considering linear combinations of similar patches.
+In Section \ref{section4}, leveraging some techniques inspired from deep-learning theory, we show how to derive an initial pilot, and study its impact on the final result.
+Finally, in Section \ref{section5}, experimental results on popular datasets, either artificially noisy or real-world data, demonstrate that the resulting algorithm outperforms the self-supervised deep-learning-based techniques and compares favorably with the very best single-image methods \cite{TWSC, WNNM} while being much faster at execution.